weegee720/Cortex-Command-Community-Project-Toolbox/readme.md

 Cortex-Command-Community-Project-Data directory for data
 Cortex-Command-Community-Project-Source for source code

-MakeFaction - creates faction files for Void Wanderers from your module (Python)
+BalanceTool - A tool to mass-apply parameter values from table files to INIs across the entire module MakeFaction - Creates faction files for Void Wanderers from your module (Python)
 Merger - Merges all INIs in a specified module into single INI to slightly speed up load time (Python)
 Packaging - Collects all stuff from data and source folders and creates release-ready  distributuion (Batch file)
 PanScene - Simple script to pan all objects on the scene.
 VW version pans VW-specific .DAT files (Lua)